-This home is truly a gem and we are so blessed to be the new owners of the oldest home in a Westchester County town about 45 minutes north of New York City.
+This is our home.
+A classic Saltbox style farmhouse with a few additions and we are so blessed to be the new owners.
+A true gem and the oldest home in a Westchester County town about 45 minutes north of New York City.

 The property was originally purchased by Samuel Brown sometime after 1715 upon which he built this saltbox style farmhouse.
 It’s estimated the house was built about 1740 but no original deed exists.